Scroll to content

 In line with the statement of entitlement, R.E. is delivered as part of a weekly lesson scheduled into the timetable.
 Lessons are carefully planned and sequenced to ensure progression of skills.
 Children in KS1 and KS2 have a separate R.E book to record all their learning and assessments.
 Pupils participate in activities which promote knowledge and understanding of religions and worldviews recognising their local, national and global context.

 Our R.E. curriculum overview has been carefully planned (using Understanding Christianity and the Emmanuel Project) to ensure that each year group explores four Christianity units, including Incarnation and Salvation.
 Moreover, each year group has the opportunity to study two units of worldviews.
 We ensure that worldviews are built on progressively and re-visited.
 For example, in Year 1, children are introduced to Judaism which is then re-visited in Year 2 and Year 4 to ensure a spiral curriculum and to build on key knowledge and skills.
-Our R.E curriculum also includes the study of Islam, Hinduism and Humanism to ensure a broad picture of the diversity of our society and to enable our children to gain a coherent, deepening understanding of belief and practices of major world religions.
+Our R.E curriculum also includes the study of Islam, Hinduism and Humanism to ensure a broad picture of the diversity of our society and to enable our children to gain a coherent, deepening understanding of belief and practices of major world religions and non-religions.

 Each Understanding Christianity unit incorporates the three elements: